ahussain119/Build-and-deploy-on-kubeadm/README.md

 # Build and deploy containerized web app via jenkins pipeline to kubeadm
-Today, we are building web java app conatiner using docker, then deploying it to k8s cluster.
-Jenkins pipeline is being used to automate the entire process.
+Today, we are building a web Java app container using Docker and deploying it to a Kubernetes cluster.
+We are using Jenkins pipeline to automate the entire process.

-### Prerecuries
+### Prerequisites
-1. AWS account with some credits
+1. AWS account with some credits.
-2. Already created a ssh key on AWS account, and downloaded private part of it.
+2. Already created an SSH key on the AWS account and downloaded the private part of it.
-3. Domain name and hosted zones created
+3. Domain name and hosted zones created.

-## Provisioning infrastructure using terraform.
+## Provisioning infrastructure using Terraform
+Before running the main Terraform to provision, run the main folder from 'LockNremote' to get a remote bucket and DynamoDB to store data remotely and lock the Terraform state while the infrastructure is being configured.

-1. Download terraform configureation from github.
+1. Download the Terraform configuration from GitHub.
-2. Edit the variable, like key name, domain name, etc.
+2. Edit the variables, such as key name, domain name, etc.
-3. Run 'terraform init'
+3. Run 'terraform init'.
-4. terraform validate
-5. terraform plan
-6. terrafrom apply
+4. Run 'terraform validate'.
+5. Run 'terraform plan'.
+6. Run 'terraform apply'.
-7. You must have four EC2's, two in public subnet and two private subnet.
+7. You should have four EC2 instances, two in the public subnet and two in the private subnet.

+## Setting up Jenkins on your system
-## To set up Jenkins on your system, please follow these steps:
+To set up Jenkins on your system, please follow these steps:

 1. Download and install Java 11 by running the following commands:
 ```